antoine-sch/as_sm-scraper/README.md

 2. Share the document with this address, and give Editing rights : sm-dl-875@sm-dl-333110.iam.gserviceaccount.com

-3. Make sure your sheet has columns labelled that way: ID, LINK and STATUS
+3. Make sure your sheet has columns labelled that way: ID, LINK and SAVED

 4. Copy the ID of the document from the URL